Karnak-Temple

 The two eastern chambers 6 and 7 (Porter&Moss Room XII and XIII) give the impression, as if they have had "survived" into modern times as they can be seen today.
 Today the two chambers are separated by a wall which however is not the original one because it previously had been the right exterior of the right chamber.

-When Mariette started the first attempt in the 19. century "to clear up" the area, he discovered that directly behind the wall of the "Hall of Annals" of Thutmosis III an original wall of Hatshepsut, covered with a colored relief - Thutmosis III had simply erected a new wall of sandstone in front of it and inscribed his annals on the new wall.
+When Mariette started the first attempt in the 19. century "to clear up" the area, he discovered that directly behind the wall of the "Hall of Annals" of Thutmosis III an original wall of Hatshepsut, covered with a colored relief - Thutmosis III had simply erected a new wall of sandstone in front of it and inscribed his annals on the new wall (see also: Barguet, Le Temple d'Amon-Re à Karnak, 1962, p.
+148-153).
 The relief of Hatshepsut already showed clear attempts to extinguish her memory - by rough chisel the raised relief, e.g. the figure of Hatshepsut, was eliminated.
 In addition, it shows first attempts to re-assign the inscriptions, recognizable by finer and flatter chisel impacts, with which one tried to smooth the area of her cartouches again.

 According to Dorman (1988) the "Hall of Annals" of Thutmosis III can not have been built and decorated before his regnal year 42 - therefore, one could deduce a late start of the persecution of Hatshepsut from the fact that the wall has not yet completely redecorated.